-Course #137Credit 0.5Level 1Prerequisite: Seniors have first priority, then Juniors if numbers permit
+Course #137Credit 0.5Level 1Prerequisite: Seniors have first priority, then Juniors if numbers permitnt social issuesStudents help define the topics of discussionGroup workclass

 Universal Studies covers current social issues.
 Students help define the topics of discussion.
 Group work, class discussion and presentation are some of the techniques used.
 A final project is required.